This Week in Providence

 Authorities confirmed cases of the H5N1 strain of avian influenza at Antonelli Poultry in Providence, Rhode Island.
 In response to the detection of the highly contagious bird flu, officials ordered the euthanasia of 445 birds at the facility to prevent further…

-The Providence City Council has approved the Fiscal Year 2026 city budget, emphasizing fairer tax rates for working families.
-The budget includes a modest increase in the overall tax levy while maintaining equitable tax policies aimed at easing the burden on l…
+The Providence City Council has approved the Fiscal Year 2026 city budget, emphasizing fairer tax rates aimed at benefiting working families.
+The budget includes a modest increase in the tax levy while preserving the role of the Sustainability Department, ensu…

 The Roger Williams Park Zoo announced that its twin red panda kits, Katara and Sokka, will be relocated.
 The young pandas, born at the zoo, are set to leave their current home as part of a conservation and breeding program.
 This move aims to ensure genetic div…